Ra1yanSam1-16/PassWord-Generator/README.md

 # PassWord-Generator

-A secure and user-freidnly password generator application built with Python and Tkinter.
+A secure and user-freindly password generator application built with Python and Tkinter.
 This applications allows users to generate a secure, customizable password and copy it to the clipbpard with ease.

 ## Features
 - Generate passwords with customizable length (1-20 characters)